haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/docker/docker-trouble.md

 This topic discusses suggested solutions to issues you might counter when installing or using Magento DevBox.

-{% collapsibleh2 Problem: Cannot install Magento %}
+{% collapsibleh2 问题: Cannot install Magento %}

 This section discusses errors that prevent you from installing DevBox.